hashkat/hashkat/docs/tutorial04.md

 * follow_model: twitter_suggest
 * use_barabasi: true
 * barabasi_connections: 1
-* all agent_type follow_rate:  0
+* 'Standard' (agent_type) follow_rate:  0

-Until now we've had the number of agents within the network remain constant through the simulation.
+Until now we've had the number of agents within the network remain constant.
 Now we will have the number of agents increase over time, by setting initial_agents to 10, and max_agents to 1000.

 For simplicity, we will only use 'Standard' agent_types.
-It is imperative we set the 'Standard' agent_type's follow_rate to 0.0.
+It is imperative we set the 'Standard' agent's follow_rate to 0.0.

 ```python
 analysis: